 “Opening and maintaining some sort of savings, no matter how small, is a critical exercise in developing healthy financial habits,” Elliot J. Pepper, CPA, CFP® of Northbrook Financial.

 That difference might sound minimal, but it’s enough to treat yourself to a nice meal – and the contrast increases if you deposit more money into your account.
-It doesn’t cost any extra to have a high-yield savings account, so there’s no reason not to get one.
+It doesn’t cost anything extra to have a high-yield savings account, so there’s no reason not to get one.

 Should you get a credit card?